Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 Onboard the Aircraft:

-A week before my flight, I went for a morning run alongside Sydney’s bustling Kingsford Smith Airport and stumbled upon the very aircraft that would be taking me to Singapore, a Finnair A330-300.
+A week before my flight, I went for a morning run alongside Sydney’s bustling Kingsford Smith Airport and stumbled upon the very aircraft that would take me to Singapore, the Finnair A330-300.

 It was stationed near the perimeter fence, undergoing its routine maintenance.
 This plane nerd was very excited.
 Finnair boasts a fleet of 18 of this type of model.
 They have three cabins aboard: Business, Premium Economy and Economy.